awsdocs/amazon-cloudfront-developer-guide/doc_source/GettingStarted.md

    1. Choose **Next**\.

-1. Set any properties that you want for the object, such as encryption or tagging, and then Choose **Next**\.
+1. Set any properties that you want for the object, such as encryption or tagging, and then choose **Next**\.

 1. Choose **Upload**\.